ISSA Nutritionist Study Guide

 The local folding for polypeptide chains makes the secondary structure.

-Some proteins are made up of several polypeptides, which we know as subunits.
+Some proteins comprise several polypeptides, which we know as subunits.

 The amino acids are the main structure creating a secondary helix.

-For nutrition, it is of importance to consider the amino acids, rather than the entire protein.
+It is important to consider the amino acids rather than the entire protein for nutrition.

-There are 20 amino acids that we consider to be biologically important, but many more of them exist in nature and in the body.
-These amino acids are the building blocks for protein, but also for their individual roles played in the body.
+There are 20 amino acids that we consider to be biologically important, but many more of them exist in nature and the body.
+These amino acids are the building blocks for protein and their individual bodily roles.

-Every amino acid is made up of one central carbon atom that is called the alpha carbon.
+Every amino acid is made up of one central carbon atom, which is called alpha carbon.
 Bonded to this alpha carbon are these:

 - An amino group